 - Location: Delaware

-Plate Surrender in DelawareCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in DelawareCompare Car Insurance Rates in 3 Steps

-Delaware’s Division of Motor Vehicles (DMV) requires you to surrender your license plates for certain situations, including moving out of the state and when cancelling car insurance coverage.
+Delaware’s Division of Motor Vehicles (DMV) requires you to surrender your license plates for certain situations, including moving out of the state and when canceling car insurance coverage.
 Read on for more details.

-After settling in to your new address, you have 60 days to register your vehicle with the DMV and obtain Delaware license plates.
+After settling in to your new address, register your vehicle with the DMV and obtain Delaware license plates.
 Turning in your old plates will depend on the policies of your former state’s DMV.

 For how-to help with your move, visit our relocation guide.